codefresh-io/docs.codefresh.io/_docs/integrations/octopus-deploy.md

 ### Create package artifacts

 Use the `octopusdeploy-create-package` step to create zip packages of your deployment artifacts.
 Specify the files to include in each package, the location of those files and the details of the artifact to create.
-This step returns a json object with property `Path`.push packaged artifacts to the Octopus Server's built-in repository.
+This step returns a JSON object with property `Path`.

 {: .table .table-bordered .table-hover}
 | Octopus Deploy Step |  Input parameters | Output parameters